sgebr01/react-native-video-pro/README.md

 When React Native apps go to the background, React may unmount your components or even your entire app.
 To ensure continuous audio playback and event handling, **always set up audio event listeners outside the React component lifecycle**.

+> [!NOTE]
+> If you're using Expo Router, you'll need to create a custom entry point before following the steps below.
+See [Expo's documentation](https://docs.expo.dev/router/installation/#custom-entry-point-to-initialize-and-load) for more information.

 ### Example Setup Pattern

 ```javascript